 Leaf Peeping in London: 10 Places to See the Autumn Leaves Change Colour

-Leaf Peeping is fast becoming a go-to activity on crisp autumn days.
+Leaf Peeping is fast becoming a go-to activity on crisp autumn days — also in London.
 As the foliage turns from lush green to fiery shades of red, orange, and yellow, the trick with leaf peeping is to catch the view before they fall to the ground.

 With more than 250 parks, the capital is one of the best places in the world to observe the autumn leaves as they change colours.
 With this in mind, the travel experts at LuggageHero have put together their top 10 places to enjoy this incredible spectacle.